 BMP 5.
 Evaluate the performance requirements for concrete used on the project and specify concrete mix designs that minimize greenhouse gas emissions from cement production and curing while preserving all required performance characteristics.

 BMP 6.
-Minimize idling time by requiring that equipment be shut down after five minutes when not in use (as required by the state airborne toxics control measure [CCR, tit.
+Minimize idling time by requiring that equipment be shut down after five minutes when not in use (as required by the State airborne toxics control measure [CCR, tit.
 13, § 2485]).
 Provide clear signage that posts this requirement for workers at the entrances to the site and provide a plan for the enforcement of this requirement.

 BMP 7.
 Maintain all construction equipment in proper working condition and perform all preventative maintenance.
 Required maintenance includes compliance with all manufacturer’s recommendations, proper upkeep and replacement of filters and mufflers, and maintenance of all engine and emissions systems in proper operating condition.
 Maintenance schedules shall be detailed in an Air Quality Control Plan prior to commencement of construction.